When is the Best Time for Regenerative Therapy Treatment?

 - Long rest and recovery periods

-However, there are a couple of things to consider before proceeding with Stem Cell Therapy.
-First, although Stem Cell Therapy is more cost effective, it is not covered by insurance.
-And second, an MRI, X-Ray, imaging study like musculoskeletal ultrasound or other diagnostic assessment will need to be performed prior to stem cell grafting.
+However, there are a couple of things to consider before proceeding with regenerative therapy.
+First, although regenerative therapy may be the right choice for you, it is not covered by insurance.
+And second, an MRI, X-Ray, imaging study like musculoskeletal ultrasound or other diagnostic assessment may need to be obtained prior to any intervention.
 Like any other condition, your medical doctor will want to make sure he has assessed your condition prior to treatment.